DaveBenham/VenomModules/README.md

 - **Post amp** ***(blue)*** - The result of the mid amplifiction is hard clipped at the high and low thresholds.
 - **Pre and post amp** ***(green)*** - The input is hard clipped at the high and low thresholds before applying the mid amplifcation, and then the result is hard clipped at the high and low thresholds.

-If the Mid Amplitude is <= 1, then "Post amp" and "Pre and post amp" yield the same result.
+If the Mid Amplifier is <= 1, then "Post amp" and "Pre and post amp" yield the same result.

-If the Mid Amplitude is >= 1, then "Pre amp" and "Pre and post amp" yield the same result.
+If the Mid Amplifier is >= 1, then "Pre amp" and "Pre and post amp" yield the same result.

-### HIGH AMPLITUDE
+### HIGH AMPLIFIER
 Determines the amplification used for the high output component.

-If the input voltage is above the High Threshold, then the High Threshold is subtracted from the input before applying the high amplification to get the high output component.
+If the input voltage is above the High Threshold, then the High Threshold is subtracted from the input before applying the high amplifier level to get the high output component.

 If the input is not above the High Threshold, then the high output component is zero.

-### LOW AMPLITUDE
+### LOW AMPLIFIER
 Determines the amplification used for the low output component.

-If the input voltage is below the Low Threshold, then the Low Threshold is subtracted from the input before applying the low amplification to get the low output component.
+If the input voltage is below the Low Threshold, then the Low Threshold is subtracted from the input before applying the low amplifier level to get the low output component.

 If the input is not below the Low Threshold, then the low output component is zero.